Windows

 Worklet Details

-What the browser history retrieval Worklet does
+What the Windows browser history retrieval Worklet does

-Why audit browser history on your endpoints
+Why retrieve last-user browser history on Windows

-How browser history extraction works
+How last-user browser history retrieval works

 Browser history retrieval requirements